sebas1541/Data-Structures-Uptc/README.md

 Each data structure has its own directory with source files.
 To use a data structure in your project, include the relevant files in your project directory and follow the initialization and usage patterns as documented in the code comments.

-## Contributing

-Contributions to the Data-Structures-Optic repository are welcome.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 - **Sebastián Cañón Castellanos** - [sebas1541](https://github.com/sebas1541)